adampgiles/CI_PP2_BM/README.md

 - When a tab is clicked, the other tab's background colours change to a darker colour.
 This is to show that the tab's window is not active.
 Only in-active tabs will change the window, clicking an active tab has no effect.

 ### Sequencer
-- Situated below the Tab Navigation section.
+- Situated below the Tab Navigation section, connected to the first tab.
 - Contains six drum tracks
 - Each of the six tracks consists of a Drum Pad, Mute button, Clear button and a 16 Step Sequencer.
 - The Drum pad plays an audio sample of the track's sound when clicked.
 The pad's colour changes temporarily when clicked to give visual feedback to the user, informing them that the button was clicked.